 The railroad lines that run throughout the lower Rio Grande Valley and Texas as a whole have a rich history to them.
 While today most if not all of them are now part of the Missouri Pacific line system they were once separate, with ties to well-known figures in Rio Grande Valley History such as Frank Yturria or Col. Samuel Arthur Robertson.

 Scrapbook of John R. Peavey reflecting his days as a U. S. Border Patrolman in the Rio Grande Valley.
 Warning: graphic content.
-For more materials of the John Randall Peavey Collection, view the Finding Aid on ArchivesSpace
+For more materials of the John Randall Peavey Collection, view the Finding Aid on ArchivesSpace, also available online.

-Files include maps, blueprints, aerial photographs presumably showing proposed changes to roads.
+Files include maps, blueprints, and aerial photographs presumably showing proposed changes to roads.
+Available in Edinburg only.

 Explore the rich historical heritage of the Rio Grande Valley.
 The series includes articles written by scholars from a variety of institutions across the United States and Northern Mexico.